kosamad/the-meadow-project/README.md

 * [Coolers](https://coolors.com) - to view the colour scheme.
 * [Canva](https://www.canva.com) - to create the logo.
 * [Google Fonts](https://fonts.google.com) - for the fonts used on the website.
 * [PostgreSQL from Code Institute](https://dbs.ci-dbs.net/) - to create the database for the site.
+* Bootstrap

 ## Testing